Cueva de Llamazares

 The Cueva de Llamazares (cave of Llamazares) was named after the nearby village.
 It is also called Cueva de Coribios or Cueva de Coribos.
 The cave is entered through a small triangular entrance, only 2 m wide and 2 m high.
 The tour shows the main passage of the cave, but there is also a second, parallel passage which is smaller and not developed.

-The Cueva de Llamazares is famous for an abundance of cave corals, but some descriptions seem not to distinguish between two kinds of corals.
-As far as we understood the cave has both.
+The Cueva de Llamazares is famous for an abundance of cave corals.
 Cave Corals are speleothems which form under certain conditions and look like normal corals, hence the name.
 But they are not real corals, formed by living animals, which build calcite shells and thus form the reef.
 They are formed by calcium rich water in the cave depositing limestone in a chemical process.

-But there are also an abundance of fossils in the 200 Ma old Jurassic limestones, which were formed as a sediment in an oxygene rich shallow sea which was full of life. many fossilized remaisn can be found in the limestones, but several were freed from the surrounding rock by the formation of the cave.
+But there is also an abundance of fossils in the 200 Ma old Jurassic limestones, which were formed as a sediment in an oxygene rich shallow sea which was full of life.
+Many fossilized remains can be found in the limestones, but several were freed from the surrounding rock by the formation of the cave.
+This cave has numerous fossil corals in the limestone, and depending on the language and the author, both are dubbed "cave coral" So the cave has two types of cave corals, speleothems of that name and fossils of that name.
 The fossils are presented in the Museo Paleontológico (Paleontological Museum) which was created in the old school house of Llamazares.
 They have a great collection of over 250 spectacular items, including a 300 Ma old Lepidodendron or giant fern.
 Most of the local fossils are from the Triassic and Jurassic periods.

 The museum is also the starting point for cave tours and the ticket office.
-The cave located 45 minutes walk from the village and as a result it is visited by only 4,000 people per year.
-It may be possible to reach the cave by car but we guess, it's either a private road or suitable only to 4WD.
-The cave is closed during rain, we guess the way to the cave is too dangerous during rain.
+The cave is located 45 minutes walk from the village, the full tours walking to the cave, visiting the cave, and walking back with some pauses, and some geology along the trail takes 3 hours.
+As a result, it is visited by only 4,000 people per year.
+The cave is closed during rain, we guess the hiking trail to the cave is too dangerous during rain.
+The hike is only 1 km, but it is an ascent of 208 m, and thus it requires a little physical fitness.
+The location we have given is the ticket office, the location of the cave entrance is (42.971122, -5.440777).